Canon 800D vs Sony A7R III

 Studio photographers will appreciate that the Sony A7R III (unlike the 800D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 800D and the A7R III are recent models that are part of the current product line-up.
-The 800D replaced the earlier Canon 750D, while the A7R III followed on from the Sony A7R II.
+Both the 800D and the A7R III have been discontinued, but can regularly be found used on eBay.
+The 800D was replaced by the Canon 850D, while the A7R III was followed by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Canon 800D or the Sony A7R III – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.